-I recently worked with a company to update the content on their website.
+I have worked with many companies to update the content on their website.
 One of the areas that needed the most help was client testimonials.
 Because they act like word-of-mouth advertising, testimonials offer valuable recommendations of your business that motivate potential clients to use your services.
 Testimonials are so important that their benefits last a long time:

-The first thing needed in getting a testimonial is to do great work.
+The first thing you need to do to get a testimonial is to do great work.
 Pretty obvious, right?
 When you do great work, it’s not hard for someone to boast about your services.
 What is hard is for them to take the time and think about it, then write it out.
 Start with your clients that do have a couple minutes to spare, then work your way through the list.

 When you reach out to your clients to ask for a testimonial, put yourself in their shoes and help them along with the writing part.
 Whether it’s in an email or a formal letter, guide them along with leading questions about your company, the services you provide, and some telling details that potential clients would like to know.

 You’re not looking for a page-long review, so the questions should stick to the basics and be simple.
 The answers should also describe an emotional response or say how they felt about your company.
 Here are some standard questions that you can sculpt to fit your needs: